 When he gets the chance, Matthew Toussain loves to take on an offbeat challenge.
 He’s turned a closet into a server room, a table into a computer, and a ’76 Mustang into an electric car.
 He’s also built an Alexa-enabled home entertainment system out of a car amp, a Raspberry Pi, a computer power supply unit, sheet metal, and plexiglass.
 It’s that ingenuity that underscores his work as a certified SANS instructor.

-Since graduating from the U.S. Air Force Academy in 2012 with a B.S. in computer science, he has served as the senior cyber tactics development lead for the U.S. Air Force (USAF) and worked as a security analyst for Black Hills Information Security.
+A graduate of the U.S. Air Force Academy with a B.S. in computer science and the SANS Technology Institute with an M.S. in information security engineering, he has served as the senior cyber tactics development lead for the U.S. Air Force (USAF) and worked as a security analyst for Black Hills Information Security.
 In 2014, he started Open Security, which performs full-spectrum vulnerability risk assessments.

 His experience outside the classroom has given him opportunities to work on initiatives designed to protect people from terrorism.
 “I had a small part in national cyber defense.
 Specifically, after the Paris bombings on Nov.
 13, 2015, I worked on programs designed to provide some additional early warning in the event of similar orchestrated attacks in the future.”